Devo Full Query

 This unit is a Source unit type.

-This unit runs the query specified in its settings for each input event.
+This unit runs the query specified in its settings for each input event over a limited time interval.

 Output events are generated both to signal query operations and to deliver query results.